QuiltMC/rfcs/rfc/0033-quilt-mappings-and-clean-room.md

 ### Changes to the Ecosystem

-As mentioned earlier, a lot has changed in the time since Yarn was concieved:
+As mentioned earlier, a lot has changed in the time since Yarn was conceived:

 * Most other modloader projects are using Mojmap, or something layered on top of it
 * MCP has been retroactively relicensed to the zlib license, and is no longer being maintained as an isolated mappings project